Business and Finance Division

 Do not send trust fund deposits to offender's facility of assignment and do not send offender's personal mail or other items to the Inmate Trust Fund.

 The Inmate Trust Fund can respond to inquiries concerning the receipts of a deposit, but cannot release information regarding the offender's account or balance to anyone except the offender.
 Offenders receive monthly statements listing all trust fund account transactions for that period.
 The Inmate Trust Fund does not pay interest; therefore, the account should hold no more than what is required to meet the offender's immediate needs.
 Offenders with funds in excess of their immediate needs are encouraged to open an account with and transfer excess funds to a banking facility of their choice.
-Offenders may use funds in their trust fund accounts to make purchases from the facility commissary, or through approved vendors and to send funds to family or friends.
+Offenders may use funds in their trust fund accounts to make purchases from the facility commissary, or through approved vendors.
+They may also send funds to family or friends.
 An offender's Trust Fund balance is refunded upon release.